m-schmutz/Setup-Weekly-Report/README.md

 Enter directory name to store templates:
 ```

-#### The input given will be used to create a new directory in the current directory that will store all of the templates.
+#### The name entered will be used to create a new directory in the current directory that will store the newly generated templates.
 #### If the name given already exists in the current directory, an error is raised and the script will exit.

 ### Team Name